 As befits such a film, there is no resolution as such, and the film ends pretty much as it began, with Albert back doing what he does best; selling goods and seducing housewives, sometimes separately, sometimes together.

 At this stage in his career it seemed that Hendry was being groomed, or was destined, for stardom.
-He was also in The Beauty Jungle, another 'affluent' film, and was reunited with June Ritchie in This is My Street, another unsung film which I hope to write about on this website in the not-too-distant future (Jan 2017).
+He was also in The Beauty Jungle, another 'affluent' film, and was reunited with June Ritchie in This is My Street, another unsung film which I've also written about on this website here.
 He also played a very different role in The Hill with Harry Andrews and Sean Connery a couple of years later, as well as his TV work (he was in the Avengers originally).
 But something went wrong; by the time he played Eric Paice in Get Carter in 1971, there were apparently drink problems, and I was fascinated to read that originally he was to have actually played Carter!

 A book from a couple of years ago, Gabriel's Hershman's 'Send in the Clowns', descirbes it as a 'yo yo' life; I'm not a great reader of biographies, but this is one I do intend to look out for as I feel that Hendry was not far away from the big time at one stage.